jurb17/anywhere-vision-contact-automation/README.md

 - Parses vCard (`.vcf`) contact exports from Apple devices
 - Extracts key contact fields: First Name, Last Name, Email, Phone, Company
 - Outputs a clean `.csv` formatted for HubSpot import
-- Reusable Python script: drop in a new vCard and go
+- Reusable Python script: drop in a new vCard file and convert it to csv for manual upload to Hubspot or other CRM tool

 ---